usab-skrow/swe-ireland/README.md

 ### Working in Ireland for Software Engineering Professionals

 #### Little something about me
-1. Am a Software Engineer with a some years of experience.
+1. Am a Software Engineer with some years of experience.
 2. Worked in Software Consulting Services, Product Engineering, Tools Engineering, Cloud Platform Engineering...
 3. Am not from Ireland, heck am not even from EU.
 4. Have lived and worked in Ireland for a few years.
 5. Have been through the job hunt process a few times over the years and have my fair share of experience in Ireland.
-6. I am mostly a backend guys, so my views are from that perspective.
+6. I am a backend guy for most part, so my views are from that perspective.

 What I have created here is a collection of experiences, advice, rants and random thoughts which I think will be useful to people or atleast 1 person.
 I am not going to lie but it is also to try out Github pages and store this collection from my mind in case I get hit by a car and forget everything.